 Calls vs. Emails ratios in your CRM

-One sales KPI that most sales people will dread but is critical for a sales manager to track is the ratio between the number of calls vs. the number of emails sent.
-The call vs. email ratio is a leading indicator on what activities the sales person is focused on to help move leads into opportunities and opportunities into sales.
+One sales KPI that most salespeople will dread but is critical for a sales manager to track is the ratio between the number of calls vs. the number of emails sent.
+The call vs. email ratio is a leading indicator of what activities the sales person is focused on to help move leads into opportunities and opportunities into sales.

-Sales and marketing are contact sports and run on high octane that consists of intelligence, time and getting to the potential prospect before the competition.
+Sales and marketing are contact sports and run on high octane that consists of intelligence, time, and getting to the potential prospect before the competition.
 In a highly competitive market getting to the right people at the right time and asking the right question is key in any sales execution strategy in building trust, and understanding the customer’s needs.
-The best way to do this is get the customer on the phone.
-This should always be sale’s first goal.
-Emails are used as clarification tools following conversations and confirm commitments for sales.
+The best way to do this is to get the customer on the phone.
+This should always be the salesperson’s first goal.
+Emails are used as clarification tools following conversations and confirming commitments for sales.
 It is proven that conversions on leads will increase dramatically with phone calls and meetings rather than trying to sell through email correspondence.

-Typically the ratio of emails vs. Number of Calls/Left message/Meetings should be relatively even with a slightly higher number emails sent.
+Typically the ratio of emails vs. Number of Calls/Left messages/Meetings should be relatively even with a slightly higher number of emails sent.

 Opportunity Closed Won Ratio